EEmGuzman/csvcombine/README.md

 # csvcombine
 [![CI](https://github.com/EEmGuzman/csvcombine/actions/workflows/test.yml/badge.svg)](https://github.com/EEmGuzman/csvcombine/actions/workflows/test.yml)

 Combines multiple CSV files into a single one by printing to standard out.
-A new column, "filename", is added to the combined csv to signify the origin file of a row of data.
+A new column, "filename", is added to the combined CSV to signify the origin file of a row of data.

 ## Usage

 There are two primary ways to provide the CSV files that will be combined.

 #### - Directory method
-Place all of your CSV files into a single directory and pass it as an argument to combineCSV.py
+Place all of your CSV files into a single directory and pass it as an argument to csvcombine.py

 ```
 python csvcombine.py ./fixtures/